jak-ket/forecasting_deaths/README.md

 ## Questions
+* Are there explicit formulations for nb distr. params?
+Would speed up optimization!
 * What do negative case and death data mean? due to corrections
 * Is gender relevant? could be extracted and aggregated from direct RKI data

 ## Tasks
+* paper section 2
+* functions for with 1 covariable (lagged cases), deaths, estimate fat_rates
+* minimize wis with lag, fat_rate, size (Überdispersion) param for one age group
+* take lag and fat_rate to estimate aggregate estimated value for second size param for dispersion
+* param: number of days for sum
+* prediction distribution per age group -> for all age groups

 * subset >sep.2020 approx.
 * research time hosp -> death (Daniel: data driven RKI)
 * unbekannt category